Transportation Alternatives (TA) Program

 Cemetery Locator

-Georgia DOT has published a call for Transportation Alternatives (TA) project applications for fiscal year 2025 funding.
-Applications for the call for projects will be accepted until August 15, 2024.
-Please use the this online application form to submit your project.
+Georgia DOT has opened the application period for for the Transportation Alternatives (TA) projects for fiscal year 2026 funding.
+Applications will be accepted from January 6th to February 28th, 2025.
+Please use this online application form to submit your project.

 For more detailed information please visit the FHWA webpage.